shubham88fru/sql-master/README.md

 --Inner join orders table with returns table.
 --With inner join, only intersection area (i.e. present in both) tables is shown.
+Default join is inner join.
 SELECT o.ORDER_ID, o.PRODUCT_ID, r.RETURN_REASON
 FROM ORDERS o
-INNER JOIN RETURN_ORDERS r ON o.ORDER_ID = r.ORDER_ID
+INNER JOIN RETURN_ORDERS r ON o.ORDER_ID = r.ORDER_ID --order in this `=` doesn't matter.
+What matters is the type of JOIN  (LEFT, RIGHT, INNER, etc.) and the table that comes before the join (in left join) or the table that comes after join (in right join).

 --Left join
 --With left join, well get a row for each row of the